tmst/ZodbDemo/DOCUMENTATION/INSTALL.md

 Here is the command I use.
  uwsgi --http :8081  -p1  --honour-stdin --wsgi-file server.py

 Note that port 8081 works for me, you may want a different port number.

+And when you download a new versoin use the commands bin/develop update

+to update all the packages which have been downloaded.